sabriskay/rick-and-morty-cards-deck/README.md

 `yarn schema:download`

 We are using https://rickandmortyapi.com/graphq API to create and get the character's data.
-I think it is better in this case to save the schema.
+It is better in this case to save the schema.
 Run this command to do that and know its structure in deep.

 `yarn schema:generate-watch`

-Get and generate all the type for your query of interest. che the folther `__generated__` 👀
+After modify or apply a new queries you must to run it command to generate all the type for your query of interest.
+Then, check the folther `__generated__` 👀 to know the types, structures and method to work properly with the cards desk.

     .
     │